 Lime forms a Two Normal solution in water in that each mole of Ca(OH)2 yields two moles of hydroxide - OH2 as follows in the simple neutralization of hydrochloric acid.

 As with magnesium hydroxide, Lime is not very soluble in water.
 Although the reaction times of lime are substantially less than magnesium hydroxide, lime is difficult to handle because it is handled as a slurry.

 Ca(OH)2 is divalent, yielding two moles of (OH)2 for every one mole of Ca(OH)2.
 When compared to caustic (NaOH), which is monovalent, twice the neutralizing power is available for a given molar volume of lime, thus contributing to the economy of lime.
 As with magnesium hydroxide, lime is normally delivered in dry crystalline form.
 This must then be mixed with water to form a slurry to be delivered to the process.
 The ease with which caustic (sodium hydroxide) can be handled makes it far more favorable than lime, at least for low volume applications.

-Lime is a slurry that will rapidly separate from solution.
+Lime is a slurry that will rapidly separate from solution and settle creating a sludge mass that may be very difficult to suspend.
 The storage tank must be constantly agitated and chemical delivery lines must be kept in motion.
-Typically recirculation loops are employed with a metering valve, inline, for chemical delivery.
-Static lines are not acceptable because the slurry will separate, and lines will plug, over time.
+Typically recirculation loops are employed with an inline metering valve for chemical delivery.
+Static lines (not recirculated) are not acceptable because the slurry will separate, and lines will quickly plug.